Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-\begin{remark} This definition of weak monotonicity is for cases in which each player wishes to maximize his value.
-In problems in which players wish to minimize costs (such as the scheduling and workload minimization problems considered in this paper) the inequality is in the other direction. \end{remark}
+\begin{remark} This definition of weak-monotonicity is for value scenarios in which each player wishes to maximize the difference between his valuation and his total payment.
+In cost scenarios in which players have costs (such as the scheduling of unrelated machines problem, the workload minimization problem, and the min-max fairness considered in this paper) the inequality is in the other direction. \end{remark}

-Bikhchandani et al.~\cite{LMNB} prove that any truthful deterministic mechanism must be weakly monotone.
+Bikhchandani et al.~\cite{LMNB} prove that any truthful deterministic mechanism must be weakly-monotone.
 For completeness, we present this simple proof.

-\begin{lemma} Any truthful deterministic mechanism must be weakly monotone. \end{lemma} \begin{proof} Let $M$ be a truthful deterministic mechanism.
-Let $i\in [n]$ and let $v=(v_1,...,v_n)$ be an $n$-tuple of players' valuations.
+\begin{lemma} Any truthful deterministic mechanism must be weakly-monotone. \end{lemma} \begin{proof} Let $M$ be a truthful deterministic mechanism.
+Let $i\in [n]$ and let $v=(v_1, ..., v_n)$ be an $n$-tuple of players' valuations.
 Let $v'_i$ be a valuation function.
-Denote by $a$ the alternative $M$ outputs for $v$ and by $b$ the alternative that $M$ outputs for $(v'_i,v_{-i})$.
+Denote by $a$ the alternative that $M$ outputs for $v$ and by $b$ the alternative that $M$ outputs for $(v'_i,v_{-i})$.
 Consider player $i$.
 It is well known that the price a player is charged by the mechanism to ensure his truthfulness cannot depend on the player's report.
 Specifically, the payment of player $i$ in $a$ and $b$ is a function of $v_{-i}$ and of $a$ and $b$, respectively.
 We denote by $p_i(v_{-i},a)$ and by $p_i(v_{-i},b)$ $i$'s payment in $a$ and $b$, respectively.
 It must hold that $v_i(a)-p_i(v_{-i},a)\ge v_i(b)-p_i(v_{-i},b)$ (for otherwise, if $i$'s valuation function is $v_i$, he would have an incentive to declare his valuation to be $v'_i$).
 Similarly, $v'_i(b)-p_i(v_{-i},b)\ge v'_i(a)-p_i(v_{-i},a)$.
-By adding these two inequalities we reach the weak monotonicity requirement. \end{proof}
+By adding these two inequalities we reach the weak-monotonicity requirement. \end{proof}

-Relying on the weak monotonicity property we provide an alternative proof for the $2-\epsilon$ lower bound of~\cite{NR} for the scheduling problem with unrelated machines.
-Our proof shows that an any deterministic mechanism that achieves an approximation ratio better than $2$ violates the weak monotonicity property.
+Relying on the weak-monotonicity property we provide an alternative proof for the $2-\epsilon$ lower bound of~\cite{NR} for the scheduling problem with unrelated machines.
+Our proof shows that any deterministic mechanism that achieves an approximation ratio better than $2$ violates the weak-monotonicity property.